 Before joining the Library, Sáenz was chief of staff to the Chicago Public Schools CEO, policy advisor for the U.S. Department of Education Office of Career, Technical and Adult Education, and executive director of HACE, a national nonprofit working to increase Latinx entry and success in professional careers.
 She began her social sector career leading community-based adult education and workforce development services at Congreso de Latinos Unidos in Philadelphia.
 In each of these roles, she seized every opportunity to reimagine civic institutions to engage and serve people impacted by poverty.

 In 2019, Crain’s Chicago Business recognized Sáenz as one of Chicago’s 25 Most Powerful Latinos.
-She is a member of the Economic Club of Chicago and Leadership Greater Chicago.
-Her extensive board service includes National Louis University, American Civil Liberties Union, Chicago Public Education Fund, and Chicago United.
-As an immigrant from Ecuador who came to Chicago as an adult, Sáenz holds a master’s degree in public administration from the University of Pennsylvania and a bachelor’s degree in Latin American Studies from Scripps College.
+Her extensive board service includes the Economic Club of Chicago, National Louis University, American Civil Liberties Union, Albert Pick Jr. Fund, Chicago Learning Exchange, Chicago Public Education Fund, Chicago Public Library Foundation, and Chicago United.
+She is a member of Leadership Greater Chicago and received an honorary doctorate from Dominican University.
+She holds a master’s degree in public administration from the University of Pennsylvania and a bachelor’s degree in Latin American Studies from Scripps College.